 This is the first piece from guest writer Laura Shig!
 Please welcome Laura and let us know what you think!

 The legends and myths of Yakima and the Salish-Colville tribes and how they may offer more insight into our favorite non-verbal characters.

-While the Nez Perce tribe is mentioned frequently in The Secret History of Twin Peaks (SHTP) by Mark Frost, the tribes most likely to have interacted in our fictional town are the Salish and Colville (which crossed what is now the United States and Canadian border) and the greater overarching mythology of the Yakima Tribe, which covered a vast majority of central Washington State.
+While the Nez Perce tribe is mentioned frequently in The Secret History of Twin Peaks (SHOTP) by Mark Frost, the tribes most likely to have interacted in our fictional town are the Salish and Colville (which crossed what is now the United States and Canadian border) and the greater overarching mythology of the Yakima Tribe, which covered a vast majority of central Washington State.
 The description given by Dale Cooper place the town in the Salmo-Priest Wilderness (red star indicated Twin Peaks).

-If we continue with the world outlined by Frost and David Lynch, the Owl Cave is relatively close to the town, so this could account for the missing time of Meriwether Lewis in the SHTP.
+If we continue with the world outlined by Frost and David Lynch, the Owl Cave is relatively close to the town, so this could account for the missing time of Meriwether Lewis in the SHOTP.

 THE OWLS ARE NOT WHAT THEY SEEM